cryptool-org/cryptool1/setup/template-en/ReadMe-en.txt

                    elementary number theory and the mathematics
                    behind certain algorithms.

 CrypToolPresentation-en.pdf ..
-Slides presentation
+Slides presentation (English)

-DialogueSisters.pdf ...
+DialogueSisters.pdf ..
 Fantasy story by Dr. Elsner describing a
                        variant of the RSA cryptosystem.
 ChinLab-en.pdf ...
 Story by Dr. Elsner about basic number theory
                    problems assigned to Marco Polo by the Great Khan.